matrix-org/matrix-spec-proposals/proposals/1659-event-id-as-hashes.md

     still needs to be signed by the sender’s domain)

--   We currently allow redactions if the domain of the redaction event ID matches the domain of the event ID its redacting; which allows self redaction.
+-   We currently allow redactions if the domain of the redaction event ID matches the domain of the event ID it is redacting; which allows self redaction.
 This check is removed and redaction events are always accepted.
     Instead, the redaction event only takes effect and is sent down to clients if/when the original event is received, and the domain of the events'